-There’s no denying that shipping costs are a huge expense for ecommerce businesses.
+There’s no denying that shipping costs are a huge expense for ecommerce brands and retailers.
 And when you start shipping outside of your home country, duties can cause those costs to skyrocket.
 So, how do you keep those costs down?
 You might want to look into Section 321.

 Section 321 is a regulation put in place by the US Customs and Border Protection (CBP), among other rules and restrictions on shipping.
 However, Section 321 is a particularly important law because it allows low value shipments to avoid taxes and duties.
-Imagine the difference that can make to your shipping costs out of country!
+Imagine the difference that can make to your out of country shipping costs.

 This article will go over all things Section 321, arming you with the knowledge you need to make the most of it.

 Section 321 is a law that was put in place by the US Custom and Borders Protection.
 This law changed the de minimis value for businesses, where anything below this value does not pay duties.
 Simply put, Section 321 allows shipments valued under a certain dollar amount to enter the U.S. duty-free.

 Recently, this dollar value where you don’t have to pay tax on importing to the U.S. was raised from $200 to $800 dollars.
 This can make a huge difference for brands that are looking to ship into the United States.

 Say you sell high-quality apparel, where your best-selling jacket goes for $375.
 Before, you would either be paying pretty hefty duties or taxes out of pocket to ship it into the United States or passing those extra fees onto your shoppers.
 This means a huge expense for you or an unhappy shopper when they get hit with a big bill for duties.

 This law provides a lot of room for ecommerce businesses to grow into new markets, since products priced between $201-$799 can now be shipped into the US with no duties or taxes.
 A new market plus shipping savings is an incredible combo.